MonikaYancheva/exercise/courses/fullstack/The Web Developer Bootcamp 2022/js/js.md

 ~~~

 querySelector Practice
 I've provided you with some simple markup in index.html.
-Your task is to use querySelector and querySelectorAll to select some of those elements.
+Your task is to use `querySelector` and `querySelectorAll` to select some of those elements.

 Select all elements that have the class of "done" and save them in a variable called doneTodos.

 Select the one checkbox and save it in a variable called checkbox.
 Be careful, there is more than one input element on the page!
 You'll need to select using the type attribute. (if you can't remember the css attribute selector...google it!
 That's what I would do!)

-Write your code in app.js.
+Write your code in `app.js`.
 Please do not change any of the elements in index.html

 ~~~html
 <!DOCTYPE html>